redbadger/crux/examples/hello_world/README.md

 > Note: this is only a shared lib (and does not include any native shells).

+### Notes:

+1. This example currently depends on the `pnpm` package manager when generating types for TypeScript.
+We are currently revisiting the type generation for foreign types and so this requirement will probably go, but for now, please [install `pnpm`](https://pnpm.io/installation).

 ## 1. Hello World

 There is a single `None` event (enums with no variants cannot be instantiated).